Paturages/chorus/README.md

 The current sources are based on the
 [official CH charts spreadsheet](https://docs.google.com/spreadsheets/d/13B823ukxdVMocowo1s5XnT3tzciOfruhUVePENKc01o) with a ton of songs from talented charters, including conversions from C3, as well as the official GH/RB setlists.
-There are currently almost 20,000 charts indexed, and the number is still growing!
+There are currently more than 20,000 charts indexed, and the number is still growing!

 *Disclaimer: I am not responsible of the charts and songs that are indexed by chorus (except the charts that are attributed to "Paturages").
-If you have an issue with any of those, please contact the source owners (links to sources are provided for every song).*
+If you have an issue with any of those, please contact the charters and/or the source owners (links to sources are provided for every song).*

 ## How it works